 When the Claims Administrator has not consented to an assignment, the Claims Administrator will send the reimbursement directly to you (the Participant) for you to reimburse the provider upon receipt of their bill.
 However, the Claims Administrator reserves the right, in its discretion, to pay the provider directly for services rendered to you.
 When exercising its discretion with respect to payment, the Claims Administrator may consider whether you have requested that payment of your Benefits be made directly to the provider.
 Under no circumstances will the Claims Administrator pay Benefits to anyone other than you or, in its discretion, your provider.
-Direct payment or to waive the consent requirement.
+Direct payment to a provider shall not be deemed to constitute consent by the Claims Administrator to an assignment or to waive the consent requirement.
 When the Claims Administrator in its discretion directs payment to a provider, you remain the sole beneficiary of the payment, and the provider does not thereby become a beneficiary.
-Accordingly, legally required notices concerning your Benefits to the provider as well.
+Accordingly, legally required notices concerning your Benefits will be directed to you, the Claims Administrator may in its discretion send information concerning the Benefits to the provider as well.
 If payment to a provider is made, the Plan reserves the right to offset Benefits to be paid to the provider by any amounts that the provider owes the Plan (including amounts owed as a result of the assignment of other plans' overpayment recovery rights to the Plan), pursuant to Refund of Overpayments in Section 8: General Legal Provisions.